Does a tattoo hurt?

 one of the most frequently asked tattoo questions : does a tattoo hurt?

 Yes, getting a tattoo hurts.
 If only it were so easy...
 Several needles go in and out of the skin very quickly in order to get the ink into your skin as much as possible.
 This can be quite a painful process, but afterwards you can enjoy your beautiful tattoo for the rest of your life.
-You can get tattoos in all the places you can think of.
+You can get tattoos in almost any place you can think of.
 But which places hurt the most?
 In general, places where there are a lot of nerve endings coming together are going to hurt more.

 THE MOST PAINFUL PLACES TO GET A TATTOO

 Pain is something that everyone is going to experience differently.
 For some, a little prick at the doctor's office is nothing to worry about, while for others it is a very stressful and painful situation.
 Just like that prick, a tattoo experience can go very different from person to person.
 Therefore, the pain of a tattoo depends on your pain threshold.
 In general, there are some places that are known to hurt.
 Usually places where one will really tattoo on the bone really hurt.
 Some examples are your feet, knees and elbow.
-Below we discuss some pain points that can feel snappy when tattooing.
-Always keep in mind that pain is personal.
+Below we discuss some of the pain points that can feel snappy when tattooing.
+Always keep in mind that pain is personal and mainly depends on the duration of your tattoo session.
+5 minutes on your knee is less painful than 3h on your knee.

 Tattoo on the elbow